 – We feel empty or weary and our inner tank is running dry

-Remember it was Allah who gave you the strength and ability to begin the good habit in the first week of Ramadan.
+Remember it was Allah the Almighty who gave you the strength and ability to begin the good habits in the first week of Ramadan.

 Only He can help you maintain it for the rest of the month.
-Call on Allah to help you not only keep the habit, but that He accepts it and makes it a way for you to grow closer to Him.
+Call on Allah the Almighty to help you not only maintain the habits, but ask for His acceptance of your efforts, and make it a way for you to grow closer to Him.

 By the grace of Allah, you can do something about spiritual dryness.
 You can maintain the level present during the first week of Ramadan.